 The weighted average price per bushel is calculated at the top of the sheet based on information you entered in the Assumptions tab.
-It is calculated based on the average number of market sized oysters in a bushel entered in cell B5, the price of each of your product entered in cells B24 and B25, and the percentage of oysters sold to each market entered in cells B22 and B23 of the Assumptions tab.
+It is calculated based on the average number of market sized oysters in a bushel entered in cell B9, the price of each of your product entered in cells B22 and B23, and the percentage of oysters sold to each market entered in cells B20 and B21 of the Assumptions tab.
 The weighted average price per bushel is a way to easily compare different production levels and prices.
 In most instances you will receive a different price for oysters destined for the half shell market than for other markets such as processing plants.
 This method weights the price per oyster or price per bushel based on a percentage of your sales.
 For example, if 25% of your oysters are sold as single oysters destined for the half shell market, the price received for them has only a 25% influence on the average price.
-If you were to sell 100% of your oysters to those other markets the average weighted price per bushel would be what you entered on the Assumptions page in cell B25.
+If you were to sell 100% of your oysters to those other markets the average weighted price per bushel would be what you entered on the Assumptions page in cell B21.

-This sensitivity analysis assumes that production costs will remain the same for each of the annual production scenarios since all animals are raised in bottom culture.
-Differences in annual production scenarios can be attributed to survival from spat to market oysters and/or harvest efficiency.
-By increasing survival or harvest efficiency you could potentially increase annual production without when supply is lower, as in summer months when public oyster season is closed in many states while oysters reproduce.
+This sensitivity analysis assumes that production costs will remain the same for each of the annual production scenarios since all animals are raised in containers.
+Differences in annual production scenarios can be attributed to survival from spat to market oysters during growout.
+Increasing survival potentially increases annual production which could potentially increase profit.
+This would have positive effects on pre-tax profit.
+Conversely if you had worse survival, a negative effect would be seen on pre-tax profit.

+This analysis also shows how different weighted average prices will affect your pre-tax profit.
+Weighted average price per bushel may be influenced by the number of oysters sold to different markets or to finding markets with higher or lower prices.
+It is common for oysters be priced differently at certain times of the year, for instance during the Thanksgiving to Christmas holiday season or during the Lenten period in spring.
+They also receive higher prices when supply is lower, as in summer months when public oyster season is closed in many states while oysters reproduce.
 Quality can also affect the price received for oysters with animals with higher meat yields receiving higher prices for shucked, or processed, product.
 A key factor in developing a profitable oyster aquaculture venture is in becoming familiar with the factors affecting the marketplace and selling product to realize maximum returns.